MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/manage-flight-submissions.md

 keywords: windows 10, uwp, Windows Store submission API, flight submissions
 ---

-# Manage package flight submissions using the Windows Store submission API
+# Manage package flight submissions

 The Windows Store submission API provides methods you can use to manage package flight submissions for your apps, including gradual package rollouts.
 For an introduction to the Windows Store submission API, including prerequisites for using the API, see [Create and manage submissions using Windows Store services](create-and-manage-submissions-using-windows-store-services.md).